DerickFernando51/Aquaculture-Monitoring-System/README.md

 # Aquaculture
 The aquaculture monitoring system is a system that measures the conditions of aquaculture in environments such as shrimp farming tanks.
 The three parameters that are tracked are the temperature, TDS and pH.
 I was responsible for developing a mobile application to monitor the data captured by this system.

 The mobile application was created in Android Studio IDE using Java programming language and XML.
-Figures 1 to 6 show the layout of the activities of this application.
-Each activity has a seperate Java and XML file.
+The main functions of these applications were:

+     Presenting information about the three sensors used in the system (Using slide screens) Displaying real time sensor readings of the temperature, pressure and pH Generating alerts if any of the parameters values were above/below a specified range Presenting real time graphs showing the variation in the sensors readings within a 24 hour time period

 <br>
  <p align="center">